-Not sure whether or not you’re eligible to take maternity or parental leave?
+Not sure whether or not you’re entitled to take maternity or parental leave?

 Maternity leave entitlements in Australia are determined primarily by Federal Government regulations.